 Osteopaths’ patients include the young, older people, manual workers, office professionals, pregnant women, children and sportspeople.
 Patients seek treatment for a wide variety of conditions, including back pain, sciatia, changes to posture in pregnancy, postural problems caused by driving, work strain, gardening, or lifting, the pain of arthritis and minor sports injuries.

 Listening and examining

-A first appointment generally lasts about 40 minutes to allow the osteopath adequate time to:
+A first appointment at our Norwich based clinic generally lasts about 40 minutes to allow the osteopath adequate time to:

 - Listen and ask questions about your problem, your general health, other medical care you are receiving or medication you are taking, and record this in your case notes.
 The information you provide will be confidential.

 - Examine you properly.
 It is likely the osteopath will ask you to remove some of your clothing.
 Tell your osteopath if you are uncomfortable about this.
 You can ask a friend or relative to accompany you throughout your treatment.

 - Ask you to make simple movements and stretches to observe your posture and mobility.
 Because of the body’s structure, pain or stiffness you are experiencing in one part may be linked to a problem elsewhere.

 - Examine the health of the joints, tissues and ligaments using their hands and a highly developed sense of touch called palpation.